top of page

 Lean Practioner Training Workshops

 The classes below are in our suite of Lean Practitioner training workshops.
 Students can earn a Lean Practitioner training certificate from EVLA for taking all of these classes and completing a project that covers at least one of the topics and skills learned in this series.
-This certificate is meant to be completed after the Lean Core Series and certification is complete, though there are no prerequisites for our classes.
+This certificate is meant to be completed after the Lean Core Series and certification is complete.

 Value Stream